 22. Try a low-buy or no-spend challenge

 Put some extra money in your pocket with these 26 best money-making apps!
 You can earn cash back, invest your spare change, or sell those beautiful sunset pictures on your smartphone.
-Earning extra money has never been easier.
+Earning extra money has never been easier when learning how to be frugal.

 24. Buy in bulk